-2.2 Registered ALMA users
+2.1 Registering with ALMA

 Anyone can register for an ALMA user account.
 Each user may only have a single ALMA account, which is identified by a unique, user-selected username.
 This username is permanent: a user may not change his/her username after he/she has completed the registration process.
+To prevent the accidental creation of two accounts with a different username by a single user, the Science Portal issues a warning if it detects such an attempt.
 To register, a user must provide his/her full name, a valid email address, and the country of his/her affiliation or the country of residence (for users not affiliated with a scientific institution).
-The Observatory has experienced that often ALMA official notifications end up in the spam folder of users' emails whose addresses belong to commercial servers.
+The Observatory has experienced that often ALMA official notifications end up in the spam folder of users' emails whose addresses belong to commercial servers, such as Gmail or Yahoo.
 The Observatory reserves the right to refuse any complaint from users entering such email addresses in the user profile.

 Users are required to update their ALMA user profile whenever there is a change in their personal details, such as a new email address or a change of affiliation.
-Users are responsible for ensuring that their profile is correct, and are requested to contact ALMA staff through the Helpdesk if they encounter problems or to delete unnecessary, duplicated, profiles.
+Users are responsible for ensuring that their profile is correct and are requested to contact ALMA staff through the Helpdesk if they encounter problems or to deactivate unnecessary, duplicated, profiles.